The Machinist, First Book In The Head Dragon Series |

 Premise / Elevator Pitch - A battle-scarred covert operative is recruited for impossible assassination missions as the Vietnam War ends, but when his handlers betray him, he must enlist allies from his shattered, dysfunctional family to survive and expose the secret agency that now wants him dead.

-Potential Readers - The Mchinist's intense, often unflinching realism is geared toward mature readers who appreciate modern spy fiction that doesn't flinch from violence or moral ambiguity.
+Potential Readers - The Machinist's intense, often unflinching realism is geared toward mature readers who appreciate modern spy fiction that doesn't flinch from violence or moral ambiguity.
 The Novel has the potential to appeal to fans of works like Tinker Tailor Soldier Spy and The Sympathizer, especially those interested in the personal aftermath of American covert operations and the intersection of crime, war, and family.
 The length is consistent with the genre's depth, but some pacing and structural weaknesses reduce the story’s wider market prospects.

 For genre-bending works, the word count should typically align with the genre that has the higher range (e.g., romantic fantasy would follow fantasy’s 80,000-120,000 words).
 In some cases, indie authors choose to serialize a story — say, three fantasy novels of 40,000 words instead of one novel of 120,000 words.